Spring holidays in Paris

 When the trees are in blossom and the flowers are blooming, the springtime Paris sunshine puts a bounce in everyone’s step.
 Riverside quays are lined with booksellers, the chestnut trees on the Champs-Élysées are tipped with freshly minted green.

-Paris specialises in city walks, and whether you choose the grand public buildings of the Palais-Royal or the neighbourhood backstreets of Belleville, spring is the best time to take a wander.
+Paris specialises in city walks, and whether you choose the grand public buildings of the Palais-Royal or the neighborhood backstreets of Belleville, spring is the best time to take a wander.
 Or go for a bike ride through the city on a self-service Vélib bicycle provided by the City of Paris.
 Hire a bike from Bastille and cycle north through the Paris suburbs to the Bois de Vincennes parklands.

 Easter in Paris